Menu

 BEST FOR: Scenic drives; early settler history; birdwatching; camping; outback isolation; paddling on the Diamantina River and its channels

-Camping at Diamantina National Park has probably felt the most isolating of any camping experience yet.
-It truly is a long way from anywhere with the closest ‘town’ Boulia being around 180km away.
+Camping at Diamantina National Park has probably felt the most isolating of any camping experience we’ve had yet.
+It truly is a long way from anywhere, with Boulia—the closest ‘town’—being around 180km away.

-Birdwatching is big here and both camping areas offer ample opportunity for that being situated along waterholes.
+Birdwatching is big here and because both camping areas are situated right along waterholes, you don’t have to go far to see anything.

-The scenic drives offer expansive views over the channel country but rain may impact how much of that you can do.
+The scenic drives offer expansive views over the channel country but even a little rain will quickly dictate how much of the park you actually get to see.

 7. WELFORD NATIONAL PARK